 The C Line will use unique, recognizable 60-foot "articulated" buses with wider aisles, more seating capacity and additional doors so more people can get on and off easily.

 At least six of the 60-foot articulated buses that will be used on the C Line will be fully-propelled by rechargeable batteries, eliminating tailpipe emissions.
-The Xcelsior® battery-electric, sixty-foot, heavy-duty transit buses will be manufactured and delivered by St. Cloud, Minnesota-based New Flyer of America.
+The Xcelsior® battery-electric, 60-foot, heavy-duty transit buses will be manufactured and delivered by St. Cloud, Minnesota-based New Flyer of America.